 For the past 20 years, studies on MitoQ have focused on benefits to ongoing health, but it is now undergoing clinical trials to research performance benefits.
 Anecdotal evidence has shown that, when paired with smart training, MitoQ helps the body to better-absorb intense training periods and recover more quickly, and a clinical trial released in 2020 by Ulster University, Sport and Exercise Sciences Research Institute found that MitoQ attenuates the damage that high-intensity exercise causes to mitochondrial DNA (mtDNA) in skeletal muscle.

 When Strack started taking MitoQ, she was logging 50 kilometers in four or five days of running plus two bike rides (and a full-time job); now she’s up to 80K per week and able to bounce straight into the next week with just as much energy as she had the week prior.
-“Just knowing I’m improving every week and able to get those of Ks under my belt but still have that pop of energy is pretty mind-blowing,” she said.
+“Just knowing I’m improving every week and able to get those of Ks under my belt but still have that pop of energy is pretty mind-blowing,” she says.